 All graduate students or recent doctoral graduates who are interested in starting a faculty or administrator career at the community college level are welcome to apply.
 People of color, women, persons with disabilities, veterans, and LGBTQIA+ to highly encouraged to apply.

 The Holmes Scholars Program at CSUSB, supported by the American Association of Colleges for Teacher Education, provides a supportive environment to doctoral students traditionally underserved in higher education.
 The goal of the program is to provide mentorship, peer support, and professional development opportunities to Scholars, who will serve as outstanding candidates for future faculty and leadership positions.
-If you would like more information, please contact Dr. Audrey Baca Lopez by email at firstname.lastname@example.org or Dr. Karen Escalante at email@example.com.
+If you would like more information, please contact Dr. Karen Escalante by email at firstname.lastname@example.org or Stacey Ortiz at email@example.com or.
 Review a current list of our Ed.D.
 Program and Faculty Fellows for potential mentors.
-Applications will be accepted starting July 1 through August 14, 2022.
+Applications will be accepted starting July through August 2023.

 Connect with peers in the Ed.D.
 Doctoral Program